Skip to main content

 Continuing Education Credit

-The workshop counts towards the Forest Management for Wildlife Certificate program and we are seeking pre-approval for the following:
+The workshop counts towards the Forest Management for Wildlife Certificate program and has been approved for the following:

 This workshop is designed for natural resource professionals.
 However, it is open to all interested participants.
 It counts toward the Forest Management for Wildlife Certificate.